Yang-Mills-Utiyama Theory and Graviweak Correspondence: Amphometric space

 The same replacement applying to the Lorentzian Yang--Mills equation provides the amphometric Yang--Mills equation having the solution $\FFFQ$ in $T^*\W^+_{\theta}$, which is closer of $\overline{T^*\W^+_{\theta}}$ at $\theta\neq1$.
 In this case, $\FFFQ$ is a solution of the Yang--Mills equation and the structure equation in $T^*\W^+_{\theta}$ at $\theta\in[0,1)$.
 The Chern index has the same number in the Lorentzian and Euclidean metric spaces owing to the cobordism; thus, $\|\FFFE^-\|=0\implies\|\FFFL^-\|=0$.
 Consequently, we have concluded that either the SD or ASD solution gives the solution of the Lorentzian Yang--Mills equation.

 \paragraph{b) gravitational gauge boson:} The gravitational Lagrangian form, replacing the metric tensor from Lorentzian to amphometric, provides the Lagrangian as

-where co-Poincar\'{e} connection and curvature are given by (\ref{cPLieA1}) and (\ref{cPLieA2}) with the amphometric.
+where co-Poincar\'{e} connection and curvature are given by (\ref{cPLieA1}) and (\ref{cPLieA2}) with the Lorentzian metric. $\FFF^\theta_\cP$ is a Co-Poincar\'{e} curvature written by $\wwwQ$ and $\eeeQ$.
 A space of the two-form objects is split into two subspaces owing to the Hodge-dual operator as (\ref{superspace}).
 According to this splitting, we obtain the splitting

 We can write them using the Rich and scalar curvature as

 When the torsion is null, space-time curvature has additional symmetry.
 Owing to the definition (\ref{torsionFM}), the torsion-less condition yields